 Young Jane and Michael Banks find the perfect new nanny when prim and proper Mary Poppins arrives, riding in on a wind-blown umbrella.
 Mary Poppins soon has a transforming effect on them, the household and the far too serious people around them as she takes them for mid-air tea parties, journeys into chalk drawings and dances with chimney sweeps.

 When Beauty and the Beast (1991) made waves and was called the first Disney film to be nominated for a Best Picture Academy Award, everyone seemed to have forgotten Mary Poppins, which makes Beauty and the Beast the second Disney feature film to have been nominated for Best Picture.
 (Beauty and the Beast, however, was the first Disney animated feature film to be nominated for a Best Picture Award).
+It was nominated for a total of thirteen awards altogether and won five, including one for Julie Andrews as Best Actress and others for Best Musical Score, Song and Visual Effects, missing out on Best Director and Best Film.

 Mary Poppins is a convergence point that combines several different 1960s cycles – Disney’s puritanical but often lively sermons on proper child-rearing from Pollyanna (1960) on through; the peculiar 1960s Hollywood musical fantasy on Victorian England as embodied by My Fair Lady (1964) where all the lower-classes have the most atrocious Cockney accents; and of course the anchoring point of the saintly angelic, slightly cross-eyed presence of Julie Andrews who went on to become a Family Values poster queen with this and The Sound of Music (1965).